It looks like you are using an old version of your browser and some features of our website might not work properly.

 All pigs raised by suppliers of Coles Brand pork are free to move about in pens and socialise with other mother pigs.

 Coles sow stall free pork undergoes rigorous auditing.
-In addition to being assessed against the Australian Pork Industry Quality Assurance Program (APIQ), it also assessed to more stringent requirements developed by the APIQ and Coles.
+In addition to being assessed against the Australian Pork Industry Quality Assurance Program (APIQ), it is also assessed to more stringent requirements developed by APIQ and Coles on areas such as bedding, enrichment, husbandry practices stocking densities, antibiotics, growth promotants and hormone use.

 Known as the Customer Specifications for Coles Supermarkets Australia Pty Ltd (APIQ + CSC) standardOpens in new windowOpens in new window, it extends above the current industry standard.